Anonymous grading can be turned on to hide student information from staff during the marking process.

 Note that this feature is not available for Quizzes, Graded Discussions or Group Assignments.

 Important: Enabling anonymous grading in an assignment will hide all details of student submissions, and ‘grey out’ the Gradebook column.
-You will be unable to view who has submitted and who has not.
+You will be unable to view who has submitted and who has not until the assignment is edited to remove the anonymous setting, or the grades are posted.

 It is important that for each assignment you require Anonymous Grading, instruct students to not include their name anywhere on work they submit for anonymous assessment.
 This includes title pages, headers and footers, and any other part of the submission that will be visible to the person doing the marking.